microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/participant-startholdmusic.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Allows the application to place a participant on hold while playing music for them.
+Allow the application to place a participant on hold while playing music on the background.

-In an audio-video call, calling `startHoldMusic` on a participant will cause the target participant to be placed on hold, and optionally hear an audio prompt provided by the API caller instead.
-This action is bound to a `microsoft.graph.participant` entity.

 > **Note:** Only one participant in the call may be placed on hold at any given time.